eenafirefly/blackmarkettraining/DEPLOYMENT.md

 1. Go to [render.com](https://render.com)
 2. Sign up or log in
-3. Connect your Git repository
+3. Connect your Git repository.

 ### Step 3: Create PostgreSQL Database